See how Oracle is helping customers transform their management and security practices.

-It's time for a new modern approach, and organizations know it.
+It’s time for a hands-off, automated approach, and organizations know it.

 Cloud-based management solutions can ingest and process massive amounts of structured and unstructured data without requiring any effort by customers.

-Oracle Management Cloud is a suite of next-generation integrated monitoring, management, and analytics solutions delivered as a service on Oracle Cloud.
+Oracle Management Cloud is a suite of management services that eliminates the human effort associated with traditional solutions for monitoring, managing, and securing applications and infrastructure, and is delivered as a service in Oracle Cloud.

 With Oracle Management Cloud, you can eliminate disparate silos across end-user and infrastructure data, troubleshoot problems quickly, and run IT like a business.